 With the increase of competition across every industry, brands are constantly trying to outdo one another in providing the best, most personalized experience to users to drive conversions and increase loyalty.
-This means you have to get creative with your drip campaigns to grab and hold the attention of your customers.
-Remember – just because the e-mails are part of a series doesn't mean they have to have identical look and feel or bombard users time and again with the same message.
+This means you have to get creative with your drip campaign emails to grab and hold the attention of your customers.
+Remember – just because the e-mails are part of a series doesn’t mean they have to have identical look and feel or bombard users time and again with the same message.

 Mixing different types of media and touchpoints is an awesome way to stand out and keep the momentum going throughout the campaign.
 Unleash your imagination and experiment with different media – text, images and videos.

 Yep, personalization here is key.
 We’re going to say it until we’re blue in the face: in an age where the customer is king, personalization can make or break a business.
 This is particularly true in drip campaigns, where one major objective is to engage your leads or customers and increase their sense of trust.
 Luckily, these days all content types can easily be personalized.

 The breadth of possibilities for drip campaigns is endless, and there is no silver bullet approach for all audiences and industries.
 Therefore, it’s hugely beneficial to regularly take a step back and audit the effectiveness of your campaigns.
 Take a deep dive into what’s working – and what’s not.
 Here are a few suggested questions to keep in mind as you think about your campaigns:

 - Do the tone, style, and wording of your emails still make sense and are they in line with your objectives?
 Do they need to be adapted in a changing landscape?